cybererik/KQL-with-Azure-Activity-Logs/README.md

 - And see **when** and **what** resources were deleted.

 ---
-## Log Analytics Workspace
+## Tools & Technologies
+- **Microsoft Azure** (Virtual Machine Provisioning & Log Analytics Workspace)
+- **Microsoft Sentinel (SIEM)** (Log Collection)

-In the following queries, we’re tapping into Azure's `AzureActivity` table, which logs control plane actions like creating, modifying, or deleting resources.
+**Log Analytics Workspace:** In the following queries, we’re tapping into Azure's `AzureActivity` table, which logs management plane actions like creating, modifying, or deleting resources.
 This table captures detailed records of these activities, including who performed them and when, making it a valuable tool for monitoring and auditing what's happening in your Azure environment.

 ------
 ## Initial Investigation